munificent/hauberk/web/getting-started.md

 Your avatar in the game is represented by a `@`.
 Floor tiles are usually `.`, and impassible barriers and walls look like `#`, or other hopefully obvious solid looking tiles.

-You can walk around using the directional keys.
-Pressing the stand key (`5` or `L`) makes your hero stand still for a turn.
+You walk around using the directional keys.
+Pressing the stand key (`5` or `L`) makes you stand still for a turn.
 That's useful to let a monster take a step closer so you can attack the next turn.

-If you hold down `Shift` and press a directional key, your hero will *run* in that direction.
-They will repeatedly walk in that direction until *disturbed* by reaching an obstacle, a fork in the path, or seeing a monster.
+Hold down `Shift` and press a direction to *run* in that direction.
+You will repeatedly walk in that direction until *disturbed* by reaching an obstacle, a fork in the path, or seeing a monster.
 When not in combat, running is the most user-friendly way to get from point A to point B.

 Closed doors look like `+`.
 You can open them (which takes a turn) by simply walking into them.
 An open door looks like `-`.
 You can close a door by pressing `C` while standing next to one.

 ### Combat!

 Monsters in the game are represented using letters.
 You attack by trying to walk into the tile where a monster is standing.
 On the right side of the screen you can see your health along with some of the nearby monsters.
-Try to get theirs to zero before your does!
+Try to get theirs to zero before yours does!

 When you kill a monster, you are granted some *experience points*.
 Earn enough of those, and your hero will increase in *experience level*.
 That increases your maximum health and does some other good stuff.